The student-teacher ratio is calculated as the number of full-time equivalent (FTE) students per FTE teaching staff.

 - In 2015, Year 7 in Qld and WA was moved from a primary school year to a secondary school year.
 This affects the numbers and proportions of primary and secondary students and staff, and therefore student-teacher ratios, in those states and nationally from 2015.

 - Until 2019 in South Australia (SA), primary education comprised Foundation (pre-Year 1) followed by Years 1-7.
 Secondary education consisted of Years 8-12.
-Year 7 in SA will be moved progressively from a primary school year to a secondary school year (from 2022 for government schools).

 - In 2019, Year 7 was moved from a primary school year to a secondary school year in some SA non-government schools.
 This may affect primary and secondary student-teacher ratios for the non-government sectors and all schools in SA in 2019.